Will My Baby Be Taken at Birth for My Addiction During Pregnancy?

-States with Involuntary Commitment and Detainment
+States with Involuntary Commitment and Detainment for Addiction During Pregnancy

 Some states consider drug use during pregnancy grounds for civil commitment.
 Women who use drugs while pregnant can be involuntarily committed to a drug and alcohol treatment program.

 - South Dakota

-In Wisconsin, they can not only force the mother into a treatment center against her wishes, but they also have the legal right to detain the pregnant mother up until she gives birth.
+In Wisconsin, they can not only force the mother into a treatment center against her wishes but also have the legal right to detain the expectant mother until she gives birth.
 The state also provides the unborn child a lawyer whose duties are to advocate for the child.

-States with Mandatory Reporting
+States with Mandatory Reporting for Addiction During Pregnancy

 Fifteen states require mandatory reporting by doctors and healthcare workers when they suspect a pregnant woman is addicted to illicit drugs and used during pregnancy.

-Those states are;
+Those states are: